 JOHN TRUBY, IN HIS BOOK The Anatomy of Story, defines a story in this way: “A speaker tells a listener what someone did to get what he wanted and why.”
 But I what I really love is what Truby writes just after that: “The storyteller is first and foremost someone who plays.”

-Just write.
+Why not try it?
 Play for ten minutes.
 Find a prompt (I put one up every day on twitter, search for #10minprompt), and write for ten minutes without stopping.
-Then you can get back to work.

 Writing Prompt: I could see him through the window, and I wondered …